2600hz/kazoo/applications/callflow/doc/webhooks.md

 ## Using the webhook action in a callflow

-To receive a webhook anytime the main company number goes to voicemail instead of being answered, for instannce:
+To receive a webhook anytime the main company number goes to voicemail instead of being answered, for instance:

 ```json
 {"numbers":["+10005559999"]